 EMERGENCY RESPONSE MANAGEMENT TEAM RESPONSIBILITIES FOR A LEVEL I EMERGENCY

 Notify on-duty shift supervisor and dispatch officers to scene for initial assessment.

-Notify the CAMPUS SAFETY SUPERVISOR or his/her designee
+Notify the DIRECTOR OF CAMPUS SAFETY or his/her designee

-Notify appropriate emergency response agency as directed by CAMPUS SAFETY SUPERVISOR.
+Notify appropriate emergency response agency as directed by DIRECTOR OF CAMPUS SAFETY.

 Notify the appropriate on-site/on duty staff.

 THE DEAN OF STUDENT LIFE/DIRECTOR OF RESIDENCE LIFE